ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 ### PGB Membership

 The PGB is comprised of one representative from each Sponsoring organization.
 Additionally, each TSC Chair is a member of the PGB.
-The PGB roster is maintained at https://github.com/ethereum-oasis/oasis-open-project#governance
+The PGB roster is maintained [here](https://github.com/eea-oasis/oasis-open-project/blob/master/PROJECT-GOVERNING-BOARD.md)

 ### Becoming an Editor